A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 Household Goods (HHG)

-This is the type of move that requires government-contracted military movers to move service members’ household items to a new station.
-Military movers will pack up your belongings for you and load them onto the truck for transport to your new assignment.
-You have weight limits that you’ll need to be aware of, but this type of move is a good option for those who want professionals to handle all the packing, loading, weighing, and other paperwork that comes with a move.
+How does the military move your stuff?
+In an HHG move, government-contracted military movers are required to move service members’ household items to a new station.
+Military movers pack up your belongings for you and load them onto the truck for transport to your new assignment.
+You have weight limits that you’ll need to be aware of, but this type of move is a good option for those who want professionals to handle all the packing, loading, weighing, and other paperwork that comes with a military move.

 Do-It-Yourself (DITY)/Personally Procured Move (PPM)

-Another option is the DITY/PPM, which gives you the freedom to pack all your items and transport them yourself to your new station.
-You will need to find your own truck or portable storage container and pack and load your items up, then arrange for it to be weighed and driven to your new location.
-Folks tend to like this option, even though it can be a lot of work, because they will be reimbursed by the government for expenses related to moving (up to what a moving company would charge).
+Another option is the PPM/DITY move, which gives you the freedom to pack all your items and transport them yourself to your new station.
+You will need to find your own truck or portable storage container and pack and load your items, then arrange for it to be weighed and driven to your new location.
+Folks tend to like this option, even though it can be a lot of work, because they will be reimbursed by the government for expenses related to moving (up to what a military moving company would charge).
 You have the opportunity to gain a profit on this type of move!

 Partial DITY Move/Partial PPM With HHG Move